ThuyNT13/jasmine-2.6.1/README.md

 ## Issues

 When I set my specs with expectation returning a higher number first, it defaults all other specs to that number.
+Until I can figure out the quirk, will make it a point of ordering my specs ascending.

 ## Installation